 We get excited when people make great things with our fonts and we love to share it with the world.
 This means we might post it on social media, have it on our website (like here for example), put it in books, magazines, lectures, case studies, etc., and let third parties (like design magazine publishers) do the same.

 Important legal stuff

 If you breach this contract then all of your rights automatically end and you have to stop using the fonts immediately.
 In addition to any legal recourse we have, you'll need to pay for any costs we incur, like legal fees, investigation costs, and legal settlements.

 Warranties, representations, indemnification & liability

-Hot damn!
-You just read a whole EULA and you deserve a prize.
+You just read a whole EULA, so you deserve a prize!
 Head on over this way for a free font for personal use: abcdinamo.com/dinamo-loves-me.